tolitius/boot-check/README.md

 ## Yagni

-[yagni](https://github.com/venantius/yagni) is a static code analyzer that helps you find unused code in your applications and libraries
+[yagni](https://github.com/venantius/yagni) is a static code analyzer that helps you find unused code in your applications and libraries.

 ### From Command Line